 Sonali Sharma, VP of Product and People Science at EngageRocket, shares the best practices for organizations who just completed their first employee engagement or employee experience survey.

-Completing an employee engagement survey (EES) campaign is a big achievement - especially after weeks or months of planning, setting up, and communicating it to the whole organisation.
+Completing an employee engagement survey (EES) campaign is a big achievement - especially after weeks or months of planning, setting up, and communicating it to the whole organization.
 While setting up a robust Voice of Employee (VoE) program is a great first step for a better employee experience, taking action on them will help drive meaningful changes to take place.
 Because of this, we often get asked about follow-up actions from our users who have completed their first survey cycle.
-While most users understand the importance of acting on the data, the reality is that it’s not always that clear cut.
+While most users understand the importance of acting on the data, the reality is that it’s not always that clear-cut.